pos5737/pos5737data/README.md

 Datasets for POS 5737
 ================

-This package contains only datasets–the tidy datasets for POS 5737 found on the [data page](https://pos5737.github.io/data.html) of the course website.
+This package contains only datasets—the tidy datasets for POS 5737 found on the [data page](https://pos5737.github.io/data.html) of the course website.